piukhq/harmonia/README.md

 Project configuration is done through environment variables.
 A convenient way to set these is in a `.env` file in the project root.
 This file will be sourced by Pipenv when `pipenv run` and `pipenv shell` are used.
 See `settings.py` for configuration options that can be set in this file.

+All transaction matching environment variables are prefixed with `TXM_`.

 To make a `.env` file from the provided example:

 ```bash